 In the area of the North College Mobile Home Park, this original alignment is based on ideas for potential redevelopment of the east portion of the park with related drainage and utility improvements.
 Additionally, new access to a traffic signal on North College Avenue would provide improved access to shopping and other destinations to the east and north.
-Recently, park ownership and management have changed their approach to reinvest in the east portion of the park, at the same time that affordable housing has become an increasingly critical issue throughout the city.
+Recently, park ownership and management have changed their approach to reinvest in the east portion of the park, at the same time that affordable housing has become an increasingly critical issue which is evident by the current effort to rezone the park to Manufactured Housing (M-H), intended to preserve affordability.
 For these reasons, along with the community discussions for this plan, this plan recommends amending the Master Street Plan to show Mason Street's north terminus at a future intersection with Bristlecone Drive.
 This will remove the future Mason Street connection through the park.